- 15+ years of progressive and social justice minded public health practice.

 - Resourceful problem solver with demonstrated skills in community fieldwork, particularly in low-resource settings.

-- Proven success at communicating technical and sensitive topics with the homeless, prison inmates, sex workers, and youth living with HIV among other communities.
+- Proven success at communicating technical and sensitive topics with those experiencing homelessness, incarceration, sex workers, youth living with HIV, among other communities.

 Associate director of training and learning

 - Training lead for COVID-19 response for the Community Tracing Collaborative, a joint effort between Partners in Health and the Commonwealth of Massachusetts.